jbreckmckye/electron-auth0-login/README.md

 ## Usage

-You can call `getToken` any time you need an auth0 token:
+You can call `getToken` any time you need an auth0 token, in either the main or app process:

 In main process code: